hfboyce/tableau_course/lessons/tableau3.md

 <br>
 <br>

-Let's try it now for a continuous Measure - `Diameter.
+Let's try it now for a continuous Measure - `Diameter`.
 Bring the dropdown menu up by clicking and then again select **Describe...**.

 <img src="imgs/describe5.png"  width = "85%" alt="404 image" />

 <br>